richardschoen/MonoOniSamples/MonoHelloWorld/MonoHelloWorld/ReadMe.md

 2.)
 An alternative option is to build the solution from the PASE command line:

-Start pase command line terminal:
+Start pase command line terminal:<br>
-CALL QP2TERM
+`CALL QP2TERM`

-Change to the selected app folder: cd /MonoOniSamplses/MonoRunPase
+Change to the selected app folder:<br>
+`cd /MonoOniSamplses/MonoRunPase`

-Call the following command line to build the Visual Studio Solution natively on i: xbuild /p:CscToolExe=mcs
+Call the following command line to build the Visual Studio Solution natively on i:<br>
+`xbuild /p:CscToolExe=mcs`

 If all ran scuccessfully you should have a compiled EXE or DLL in your build dir.